DeTandtThibaut/discord-leveler-selfbot/README.md

 [![Discord Server](https://img.shields.io/discord/538686375877410836?color=FFD700&label=Discord&logo=discord)](https://discord.gg/Pae9eTy)

+## Current version does NOT work as of now, the bot needs a recode in the new discord.js version
+## Join my discord for updates on the recode

 ## IMPORTANT

 If you decide to use any code from this project your project **must** be open source.
 Also, if you if you modify this I would appreciate the changes being documented and the source code shared on GitHub.